shunge353/Strategic-Investment-in-Generation-and-Storage-Units/README.md

 A [GAMS source code](https://github.com/datejada/SIGASUS) is available by the Diego A. Tejada-Arango.
 This is just a transformation of GAMS code into a MATLAB one

-Requirement: installing of modeling language [YALMIP](https://yalmip.github.io/) and a MIP solver such as [Gurobi](https://www.gurobi.com/)
+Requirement: installing of the modeling language [YALMIP](https://yalmip.github.io/) and a MIP solver such as [Gurobi](https://www.gurobi.com/)